 After a stroke has occurred, the brain has substantially increased levels of inflammation and oxidation in the damaged cells.
 A cell receptor called TLR4 interacts with a protein called galectin-3 which causes cells to release cytokines.
 This causes the body to continue producing an inflammatory response even after the stroke has stopped.
 This seriously damages the brain cells and surrounding tissues.

 Strokes are extremely painful.
-Usually, the pain and discomfort happen on one side of the patient’s body.
+Usually, the physical agony and discomfort occur on one side of the patient’s body.
 During a stroke, large parts of the brain and nervous system are deprived of oxygen.
 This then triggers a massive, wide-scale death of cells.
-This may include the cells that allow our body to sense and process pain.
+This may include the cells that allow our body to sense and process discomfort, soreness, and physical suffering.

 The ECS controls various processes including: